lzhangup/pg-resources/index.md

 Now you have started your post-grad studies.
 Congratulations on you achievement so far and welcome to the academic world for the next three or more years!

 A friendly reminder that this means a lot of responsibility and hard work.
 Shame!
-But, there are also brighter sides of your decision.
+But, there are also bright sides of your decision.
 You will learn many useful specialised knowledge and life skills to live a better life (possibly)!

 A second reminder is to check out the most import difference of a research-based post-grad programme from the school and undergrad education programmes [here](https://matt.might.net/articles/phd-school-in-pictures/).